1. Deliveries, feedback, delays and rounds of changes

-(c) Digital Garden manages the website hosting accounts for certain clients.
-For these clients there are additional terms and conditions supplied specifically for that hosting service.
+(c) Digital Garden manages the website/digital product hosting accounts for certain clients.
+For these clients, there are additional terms and conditions supplied specifically for that hosting service.

 (d) Digital Garden endeavours to estimate as accurately as possible for any 3rd party integration work, based on all documentation (such as API guides), workflows, conversations and correspondence provided.
 Estimates are based on this information and our experience in prior integration work.
 However, Digital Garden reserves the right to (at any time) require that integration work be re-scoped and re-estimated, should it become clear that the expected time effort/resources will be insufficient to complete the integration work.

-If at any point during the process of the web design a designer feels that the website is going to be used for an illegitimate purpose, then Digital Garden have the right to refuse to complete the website, this is for the protection of our clients, the consumer and ourselves, as we have a responsibility to all three.
+If at any point during the process of the web design a designer feels that the website/digital product is going to be used for an illegitimate purpose, then Digital Garden has the right to refuse to complete the website, this is for the protection of our clients, the consumer and ourselves, as we have a responsibility to all three.

 18. Malicious attacks

-If there is any malicious activity on the website once it has been completed, then there will be additional costs to amend any issues with the website.
+If there is any malicious activity on the website/digital product once it has been completed, then there will be additional costs to amend any issues with the website.

 19. Compliance with ecommerce, accessibility or other regulations

-We design websites in accordance with the client’s specifications.
-It is the client’s responsibility to ensure that the website and its content comply with current online trading laws and regulations.
+We design websites/digital products in accordance with the client’s specifications.
+It is the client’s responsibility to ensure that the website/digital product and its content comply with current online trading laws and regulations.

 20. Compliance with laws and regulations